Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The inclusion and intersection properties

 Finally, we settle the intersection property for the class of manifolds $W_g^b$.
 For convenience, let $N= W_{g}^b$ with $b\geq 2$, $h\in\{0,1\}$ and $M$ the result of gluing two copies of $W_{h}^{d+1}$ along two distinct boundary spheres of $N$.
 Write $M_1$ and $M_2$ for the submanifolds of $M$ resulting from attaching to $N$ one copy of $W_{1}^{d+1}$.
 Again, we use the inclusion property to regard $\Map(N), \Map(M_1),\Map(M_2)$ as subgroups of $\Map(M)$.
 We have:

 \begin{theorem} $\Map(N)= \Map (M_1)\cap \Map(M_2)$. \end{theorem}

 \begin{proof} As in the previous subsections, it suffices to prove $\iota$ is surjective.
 We have the following composition of maps:

-We know that $\kappa$ is surjective by Proposition \ref{prop-cap-ker-high}; similarly, $\kappa\circ \iota$ is surjective by Kreck's description of the mapping class group, as described above.
-At this point, a direct calculation based on Lemma \ref{lemm-prod-dtw-trv} and Proposition \ref{prop-cap-ker-high} shows that the kernel of $\kappa$ lies in the image of $\iota$.
+We know that $\kappa_b$ is surjective by Proposition \ref{prop-cap-ker-high}; similarly, $\kappa_b\circ \iota$ is surjective by Kreck's description of the mapping class group, as described above.
+At this point, a direct calculation based on Theorem \ref{lemm-prod-dtw-trv} and Corollary \ref{prop-cap-ker-high} shows that the kernel of $\kappa_b$ lies in the image of $\iota$.
 Hence we are done. \end{proof}